FreshRSS/FreshRSS/README.md

 # Advice
 * For better security, expose only the `./p/` folder on the Web.
 	* Be aware that the `./data/` folder contains all personal data, so it is a bad idea to expose it.
-* The `./constants.php` file defines access to application folder.
-If you want to customize your installation, everything happens here.
+* The `./constants.php` file defines access to the application folder.
+If you want to customize your installation, look here first.
 * If you encounter any problem, logs are accessible from the interface or manually in `./data/users/*/log*.txt` files.
 	* The special folder `./data/users/_/` contains the part of the logs that are shared by all users.
 * Be aware that the date/time on the column on the right-hand side is the date declared by the feed, not the time at which the article was received by FreshRSS, and is not used for sorting.